CoastalSEA/Resilience/README.md

 The code is provided as Open Source code (issued under a BSD 3-clause License).

 ## Requirements
-ModelUI is written in Matlab(TM) and requires v2016b, or later.
+ModelUI is written in Matlab(TM) and requires Matlab R2016a or later and has been tested up to Matlab R2024a.
 To run the code data needs to be downloaded from other other sources, as detailed below.

 ## Summary
 The paper explores the concept of resilience within a system dynamics framework and links this to the evaluation and selection of adaptation pathways and transitions within the constraints of a ‘safe operating space’ and shows how such a resilience-based approach could be used operationally.
 The code in this repository was used to generate the figures in the Supplemental Material and Figure 7 of the main text.